Sieep-Coding/sieep-coding.github.io/src/pages/posts/random-banner-icons.md

 At [Luniv](https://www.luniv.tech/), this technique is part of our approach to dynamic web presentation, improving both usability and user engagement.

-## Next Steps
+### Next Steps

 - Add more banner variations for different campaigns or product highlights.

 - Experiment with animated icons or gradient backgrounds for extra flair.

+## KEY TO SUCCESS:

-- Combine with A/B testing to determine which banner combinations maximize click-throughs.
+- **Combine with A/B testing to determine which banner combinations maximize click-throughs, optimize towards lead gen (i.e. contact form).**

+## In Closing...

-Randomized banners are a simple but effective way to create a polished, lively experience for site visitors.
+Randomized banners are a simple but effective way to create a lively experience for site visitors.
+Astro makes it easy to combine JS logic with templated components.

 Written By [Nick Stambaugh](https://www.linkedin.com/in/nick-s-694241139/)